briane6873/learning-library/datamesh/lab2_goldengate-microservices/create replication/create-replication.md

 The objectives of the lab is to familiarize you with the process to create data replication objects that will allow you to replicate data realtime using GoldenGate Microservices while leveraging RestfulAPIs.

+### Prerequisites
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Environment Setup
+    - Lab: Initialize Environment

 In this lab we will review the GoldenGate Microservices Extract

 ##  Review Deployments Extract – "EXT2"